Fairy Garden Plants

 - Lavender cotton (Santolina chamaecyparissus) grows in small mounds of silver-grey leaves and will produce yellow flowers in full sun.
 It is quite drought tolerant, and also aromatic.

 - Golden Japanese stonecrop (sedum ogon) is a spreading succulent with tiny bright gold leaves, making a perfect fairy garden ground cover.
 It enjoys partial sun (morning or evening is best) and is quite drought tolerant.
 Other small creeping sedum are a good choice also - you can find them in gold, green, red and purple.

 - Cacti - the Fairy Castle Cactus (Acanthocereus tetragonus) can make a great architectural statement in an arid fairy garden.
 Add a little fairy door accessory to the front and it really will look like a fairy castle!
 Almost any cactus will work well in a low-water fairy garden, since they grow very slowly.
 Just make sure you are able to give them enough light to thrive.
 Read more about planning a cactus container garden here.

 - Miniature Pine Tree (Crassula tetragona) - this is a succulent (related to the jade plant), but its leaves look like pine needles, and it will expose more of the woody bare stem as it grows.

-- Succulents that don't require too much light are ideal for indoor low-water fairy gardens.
+- Succulents that don't require too much light are ideal as indoor low-water fairy garden plants.
 Choose spiky Haworthias (like the Zebra plant) or dwarf Sansevieria (Snake plant) varieties, for example.
 Many other succulents can be used as fairy garden plants, like the selection shown below.
 Learn more about growing succulents in containers here.

 Colorful container fairy plants